Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 Ancient Ayutthaya was the second capital of the Kingdom of Siam.

-The first Siamese kingdom was the Kingdom of Sukothai, the Kingdom of Ayutthaya was the second kingdom, then the Kingdom of Thonburi and finally the Rattanakosin Kingdom with Bangkok as the capital.
+The first Siamese kingdom was Kingdom of Sukothai, Kingdom of Ayutthaya was the second kingdom, then Kingdom of Thonburi, and finally Rattanakosin Kingdom with Bangkok as the capital.

 More about spectacular temples in Ayutthaya you can read in my post: Best Ayutthaya temples